Tonyfu09/2023-24_OSWE_Note/README.md

 haxhaxhax
 'Hello, world'

-  	4. Handlebars
+  	4. Handlebars - To build a Handlebars proof of concept, we are going use techniques that were discovered by security researcher Beomjin Lee.
+ 	5.
-   	5. Prototype Pollution Exploitation - Application and Library dependent.
+   	6. Prototype Pollution Exploitation - Application and Library dependent.
 Try to find if that possible to set isAdmin to true in the Object prototype. <br>
-	6. Prototype extends the DOM - http://prototypejs.org/learn/extensions
+	7. Prototype extends the DOM - http://prototypejs.org/learn/extensions
- 	7.
   	8.
 	9.
 	10.